-- A. The term "MEDICATED" prominently displayed immediately above or below the name. - B. The indication(s) of use for each new animal drug. - C. The name and quantity of each drug. - D. Relevant warnings, caution statements, limitation of use, and withdrawal time (if applicable). - E. Adequate directions for use. - F. Lot number.
+- A. The term "MEDICATED" prominently displayed immediately above or below the name - B. The indication(s) of use for each drug (specific to species and production class) - C. The name and quantity of each drug (in units which are consistent with the drug approval) - D. Relevant warnings, caution statements, withdrawal time as indicated in United States Food and Drug Administration (FDA) approval - E. Adequate directions for use - F. Lot number

-Example Label # 1: Basic requirements on a medicated feed label.
+Example Label # 1: Basic requirements on a medicated feed label